OpenMachine-ai/tinyfive/README.md

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2FOpenMachine-ai%2Ftinyfive&title_bg=%23555555&icon=&title=views+%28today+%2F+total%29&edge_flat=false)](https://hits.seeyoufarm.com)

 TinyFive is a lightweight RISC-V emulator and assembler written entirely in Python:
-- It's useful for running neural networks on RISC-V: Simulate your RISC-V assembly code along with your neural network in Python (and without relying on RISC-V toolchains).
-Custom instructions can be easily added.
+- It's useful for running neural networks on RISC-V: Simulate your RISC-V assembly code along with a neural network in Keras or PyTorch (and without relying on RISC-V toolchains).
-- TinyFive is also useful for ML scientists who are using ML/RL for compiler optimization (see e.g. [CompilerGym](https://github.com/facebookresearch/CompilerGym/blob/development/README.md)).
+- Custom instructions can be added easily to simplify HW/SW codesign (all in your familiar Python, without C++ and toolchains).
-- If you want to learn how RISC-V works, TinyFive lets you play with instructions and assembly code.
+- If you want to learn how RISC-V works, TinyFive lets you play with instructions and assembly code (check out the colab).
+- TinyFive might also be useful for ML scientists who are using ML/RL for compiler optimizations (see e.g. [CompilerGym](https://github.com/facebookresearch/CompilerGym/blob/development/README.md)) or to replace compiler toolchains by AI.
 - Can be very fast if you only use the upper-case instructions defined in the [first ~200 lines of machine.py](machine.py#L1-L200).
 - [Fewer than 1000 lines](machine.py) of code (w/o tests and examples)
 - Uses NumPy for math